ChiLiubio/microeco/README.md

 There has been a lot of R packages created for the microbiome profiling analysis, such as phyloseq, microbiomeSeq, ampvis2, mare and microbiome.
 However, it is still difficult to perform data mining fast and efficiently.
-Based on this, we created an R package microeco.
+Based on this, we created R package microeco.

 ## Main Features
   + R6 Class to store and analyze data; fast, flexible and modularized